Using Chains with Coverage

 8. Look at the 2D and 3D Graphics windows.

-9. Indirect Simple Coverage
+Indirect Simple Coverage

 Determining Indirect Coverage Percent Satisfied

-Direct coverage gives you approximately 46% of coverage over the Continental United States.
-Using the Relay satellites, how much improvement do you get?
+Using only a direct connection between the imaging satellites and the ground site gives you approximately 46% of coverage over the Continental United States.
+Using the relay satellites, how much improvement do you get?

-1. Right click on Simple_Cov () in the Object Browser.
+1. Right-click on Simple_Cov () in the Object Browser.

 2. Select Report & Graph Manager... () in the shortcut menu.